 We also seek and forge opportunities to advance DEI in the law and in our communities.
 In 2020, we spearheaded the launch of the Law Firm Antiracism Alliance, a partnership of more than 240 law firms and legal services organizations to address and dismantle systemic racism in the law.
 Our firm is a member of The Alliance for Asian American Justice, which aims to help victims of hate crimes access the legal system and overcome other barriers that often have hindered them from obtaining legal assistance.

-- For the 12th time in 13 years, named one of the Best Places to Work for LGBT Equality by the Human Rights Campaign Foundation and received a 100% score on the 2021 Corporate Equality Index.
+- For the 13th time in 14 years, named one of the Best Places to Work for LGBTQ+ Equality by the Human Rights Campaign Foundation and received a 100% score on the 2022 Corporate Equality Index.

 - Recipient of the Asian American Bar Association of New York’s 2020 Law Firm Diversity Award.